MagnaCapax/mcxTemplate/README.md

   --ssh-keys-uri="https://provisioning.example.com/keys?id=123" \
   --post-config="https://provisioning.example.com/scripts/post.sh"
 ```

+## Troubleshooting

+- **Task warning messages** – When you see `Task <name> exited with status …`,
+  review the per-task log in `${MCX_LOG_DIR}` (default `/var/log/mcxTemplate`).
+  Structured JSON events (including start/finish timestamps and durations) are
+  mirrored to `${MCX_STRUCTURED_LOG}` for easy machine parsing.
+- **Permissions on log directories** – If mcxTemplate cannot create the default
+  log directory, set `MCX_LOG_DIR` to a writable location (for example,
+  `/tmp/mcxTemplate-logs`) before invoking `installTemplate.php`.
+- **Missing provisioning tools** – When utilities such as `ip`, `mdadm`, or
+  `ssh-keygen` are absent, the scripts log a warning and continue with safe
+  defaults.
+Override values with CLI flags (`--network-cidr`, `--gateway`,
+  etc.) when auto-detection fails.
+- **Skipping problematic steps** – Use `MCX_SKIP_TASKS` to disable individual
+  tasks without editing the repository.
+Supply the filename (with or without the
+  `.php` suffix), separated by commas or whitespace.
+- **Custom `/etc/hosts` template** – Set `MCX_HOSTS_TEMPLATE=/path/to/hosts.tpl`
+  (or pass `--hosts-template=` once that CLI option lands) to point at a file
+  containing `{{SHORT_HOSTNAME}}`, `{{FQDN}}`, and `{{HOST_IP}}` placeholders.
+  If the file is unreadable the script logs a warning and falls back to the
+  default Debian layout.

+## Versioning & Change Management

+- Tag releases with a date-based identifier (for example, `2025.09.20`) so
+  rescue environments can pin a known-good template version.
+- Maintain a short CHANGELOG entry for each tag summarising behavioural changes
+  and new environment variables to keep downstream automation teams informed.
+- Track pending and released changes in [`CHANGELOG.md`](CHANGELOG.md).
+Populate
+  the "Unreleased" section before publishing a new tag.
+- Update mcxRescue alongside mcxTemplate when introducing new flags or
+  environment variables, ensuring both layers stay in lockstep.

+## Testing & Operations Guide

+1. **Dry run syntax checks** – From the repository root run
+   `find distros -name '*.php' -print0 | xargs -0 -n1 php -l` before packaging a
+   release.
+CI should mirror this check.
+2. **Chroot smoke test** – In a rescue environment:
+   - Mount the target filesystem and chroot into it.
+   - Copy the repository to `/opt/mcxTemplate`.
+   - Run `php installTemplate.php --hostname=test.example --network-cidr=10.0.0.10/24 --gateway=10.0.0.1 --mount=/,/dev/sda1 --mount=swap,/dev/sda2 --log-dir=/var/log/mcxTemplate-test --skip-tasks=26-run-post-config.php --dry-run` to preview the task plan, then rerun without `--dry-run` to apply changes.
+   - Inspect `/var/log/mcxTemplate-test` and `${MCX_STRUCTURED_LOG}` to confirm
+     task logs and JSON events were emitted.
+3. **Custom hosts template test** – Supply
+   `MCX_HOSTS_TEMPLATE=/root/hosts.tpl` containing placeholders, run
+   `php distros/common/create-hostname.php` manually, and verify the rendered
+   `/etc/hosts` matches expectations and the structured log records the template
+   path.
+4. **Skip list validation** – Set `MCX_SKIP_TASKS="05-clear-log-files task-does-not-exist"`
+   and execute `php installTemplate.php`.
+Confirm skipped tasks are logged as
+   such and that missing entries do not abort execution.
+5. **Post-config & SSH key fetch** – For online testing, point `--ssh-keys-uri`
+   and `--post-config` at known endpoints; ensure warnings appear when the
+   resources are unreachable.
+6. **Structured log parsing** – Use `tools/analyze-structured-log.php --input=$MCX_STRUCTURED_LOG`
+   to collate per-task summaries, or feed the JSON lines into `jq`/log pipelines
+   for near real-time monitoring.

 Clone or sync this repository directly to the target system at
 `/opt/mcxTemplate`.
 The automation expects its working directory to match this